 Overview

-This documents contains the code of conduct and information sharing with third parties that require any kind of integration or access to any of the services that are designed and implemented by the Xtracap organization.
+This document contains the code of conduct and information sharing with third parties that require any kind of integration or access to any of the services that are designed and implemented by the Xtracap organization.

 Purpose

 This document describes the policy under which third party persons or organizations connect to or access network resources on Xtracap networks for the purpose of business-related transactions or other approved business transactions.